islandjoe/portfolio/README.md

 ## [Giggle](https://compendium.xyz/portfolio/giggle): Because dad jokes are not really that funny

-A ReactJS single page app (SPA) for searching for corny dad jokes.
+A single-page ReactJS app (SPA) for searching for corny dad jokes.
 Type in keywords and it returns jokes based on that keyword.

 https://github.com/islandjoe/giggle--single-page-app

 ## [Lumiaura](https://compendium.xyz/portfolio/lumiaura): Where' the snowplows at?

-Inspired by the heavy snow condition in Helsinki on Feb 2019.
+Inspired by the heavy snow condition of Feb 2019 in Helsinki.
 This React app shows where the city's snowplows are currently plowing and what kind of "plowing" they're doing (e.g., plowing the streets, bike lanes, pedestrian paths, etc.).

 https://github.com/islandjoe/lumiaura